Emma-Glesser/DSL_ClassifAI_Team_Pancake/README.md

 ## How to use

 Use the `run.sh` script giving as argument the input program.
-The corresponding `.ino` file will be generated in the `result` folder.
+The corresponding `.ipynb` file will be generated in the `results` folder.